nocapro/tool-generation-protocol/dev-docs/repomix.md

 export default defineTGPConfig({
   // The Root of the Agent's filesystem (Ephemeral in serverless)
   rootDir: './.tgp',
-  // NOTE: The 'db' and 'fs' sections below are METADATA for the Agent.
-  // The actual database and filesystem permissions must be injected at runtime.

   // 1.
 BACKEND (GitOps)
   // Essential for Serverless/Ephemeral environments.